Federal judge denies GOP challenge to Minnesota's extended absentee ballot deadline

 Lucero and Carson — both candidates to be GOP presidential electors this year — filed suit last month after Minnesota Secretary of State Steve Simon reached an agreement in Ramsey County District Court with a citizens' rights group concerned with voter safety at in-person polling places.

-The state court agreement came in response to a suit brought by the Minnesota Alliance for Retired Americans Education fund challenging the state’s absentee balloting rules.
+The state court agreement came in response to a suit brought by the Minnesota Alliance for Retired Americans Educational Fund challenging the state's absentee balloting rules.

 Alliance for Retired Americans Executive Director Richard Fiesta called Brasel's decision "an important common sense voting rights victory."